Emergency advice

 Spinal injury:

-5. If unresponsive, use jaw thrust, check breathing.
+5. If they are unresponsive, use jaw thrust and check their breathing.
 Start CPR.

 The greatest risk of someone who has a spinal injury is that their spinal cord will be either temporarily or permanently damaged.
 If this happens, they may lose sensation or power below the injured area.